A Special Thank You to our Donors

 CI Investments Inc. is one of Canada's largest investment management companies.
 CI offers a broad range of investment products and services, including an industry-leading selection of investment funds.
 CI serves the institutional marketplace through a dedicated division, CI Institutional Asset Management.
-In 2014-15, it granted $2,000 toward our Peers Fostering Hope program to support stroke survivors in hospital.
+From 2014-18, it has granted $4,000 toward our Peers Fostering Hope program to support stroke survivors in hospital.

 CIBC Mellon is a subsidiary of CIBC, providing financial services for institutions and corporations.
-In 2016, it donated $2,000 for MODC's Toronto L.I.F.E. program.
-Its employees also support the Toronto Spiking for Dimes volleyball tournament fundraiser.
+It has donated over $10,000 for MODC fundraisers and for our Toronto & Mississauga LIFE programs, including $1,000 for Toronto LIFE in 2017.
+Its employees also volunteer for the LIFE programs.

 Comstock Canada Ltd.